Spectrum of equivariant cohomology as a fixed point scheme: Generalities

 \item Consider the matrix $e+\w$, where $\w\in\ttt$ is of the form $\w = \diag(0,v_1,0) - \frac{v_1}{3}I_3$ with $v_1\neq 0$.
 If we take

 then

-Therefore for $e+\w = - \frac{v_1}{3}I_3$ we get
+Therefore, for $e+\w = - \frac{v_1}{3}I_3$ we get

-The matrix $M_{\w}$ used here does not have determinant one.
+The matrix $M_{\w}$ used here does not have determinant $1$.
 We can however multiply it by any cubic root of $v_1^{-1}$ to get a matrix from $\Bs_3$. \end{enumerate} In the case of $\Hs = \Bs_n$, one can apply the following intuition.
 If $\w$ is a regular element of $\ttt$, then it is a diagonal matrix with distinct eigenvalues.
-Then if we add any upper triangular matrix, it is still diagonalisable.
-Moreover, as all the entries are on or above the diagonal, we can diagonalise it by conjugating with an upper diagonal matrix. \end{example}
+Then if we add any upper-triangular matrix, it is still diagonalisable.
+Moreover, as all the entries are on or above the diagonal, we can diagonalise it by conjugating with an upper-triangular matrix. \end{example}

-\begin{remark} Even for $\Hs = \Bs_m$, the Borel subgroup of $\SL_m$, we cannot require $\w+n'$ from Theorem \ref{jordan} to be of the classical Jordan form, under no additional assumption on $x$.
-Even for $\w = 0$, there is an infinite number of nilpotent orbits of adjoint action of $\Bs_m$ on $\bb_m$ for $m\ge 6$, see \cite{DjoMal}.
-One can prove that if $x$ is a regular matrix, then we can actually find $n'$ which is a nilpotent Jordan matrix. \end{remark}
+\begin{remark} Even for $\Hs = \Bs_m$, the Borel subgroup of $\SL_m$, we cannot require $\w+n'$ from Theorem~\ref{jordan} to be of the classical Jordan form under no additional assumption on $x$.
+Even for $\w = 0$, there is an infinite number of nilpotent orbits of adjoint action of $\Bs_m$ on $\bb_m$ for $m\ge 6$; see \cite{DjoMal}.
+One can prove that if $x$ is a regular matrix, then we can actually find an $n'$ which is a nilpotent Jordan matrix. \end{remark}